 Total Productive Maintenance (TPM) is gaining momentum in the manufacturing world—and for good reason.
 A cornerstone of loss reduction, TPM is a holistic approach to equipment maintenance that seeks to minimize time, production waste, and breakdowns to achieve perfect production.
 As a strategy, it depends on your workers taking proactive measures to prevent downtime and environmental issues, as well as encourage a safe and healthy work environment.

 While you may already be implementing or using TPM manufacturing methods in your plant, chances are they still take the form of paper-based, manual processes.
 Improving your TPM strategy —and by extension, your overall operation — requires greater visibility into invisible or siloed production processes.

-The solution is to digitize TPM manufacturing using a digital manufacturing operating system (DMOS).
+The solution is to digitize TPM manufacturing using a Connected Worker Platform.
 4Industry, for example, offers a set of TPM-based modules to help you better manage deviations and maintenance, identify countermeasures, perform root cause analyses (RCA), prioritize continuous improvement, assess and track things like quality and cleanliness using dashboards—and more.

 Let’s take a deeper dive into some of the ways digitized TPM can help you take your TPM strategy to the next level:

 1. Identify small-scale deviations to prevent plant-wide breakdowns